Dr Suparna De

 Biography

-Suparna De is a Lecturer in the Department of Computer Science and a Surrey AI Fellow in the Surrey Institute for People-Centred AI.
-She is a member of the Distributed and Networked Systems and Nature Inspired Computing and Engineering (NICE) research groups.
-She also holds a Honorary Senior Research Fellow post in the Social Research Institute at UCL.
+Suparna De is a Senior Lecturer in Computer Science, a Surrey AI Fellow in the Surrey Institute for People-Centred AI and an Honorary Senior Research Fellow in the Social Research Institute at UCL, UK.
+She is also a visiting lecturer at the Research Center for Information and Communications Technologies (CITIC), University of Granada, Spain.

 She completed her Ph.D. and MSc. (with distinction) degrees at the Dept. of Electronic Engineering from the University of Surrey.